isomerpages/ema-pl/index.md

             - title: "Skills Framework for Energy & Power"
               description: "The SF for Energy and Power contains information on trends, career pathways, occupations, job roles, skills and competencies and training programmes."
               url: /careers/sfwep
-            - title: "Youth@SIEW 2021"
+            - title: "Youth Energy Showcase 2021"
-              description: "Join us at the upcoming Youth@SIEW on 29 October, to be held during the annual Singapore International Energy Week!
-Youth@SIEW is a key outreach platform to engage tertiary students and educators on the latest energy trends and job opportunities."
+              description: "For the first time, as part of Youth@SIEW, we open the showcase to the public to share comments and ideas on 10 school projects.
+The form will be open till 26 November 2021."
               url: /events/youth-at-siew/2021
             - title: "Energy Education Resources"
               description: "Looking for energy related resources for the classroom?
 Check out our resources page!"